-In addition to the Washington Seminar program and the Utah State Legislature internship, many internship opportunities are available in Utah, throughout the United States and abroad.
+The Washington Seminar and the Utah State Legislature Internship are the BYU Political Science Department's premier internship programs.
+However, there are many other internships opportunities available in Utah, throughout the United States and abroad.
 A selection of these opportunities is listed in the "Local Internships" box on this page.
 Please note that this list is not comprehensive and there are additional opportunities listed in the database in our office in 945 SWKT.

 If you have arranged or are planning to arrange your own internship outside of the Washington D.C. area and would like to receive credit for it, carefully review the guidelines and application information here.
-You should also make an appointment to talk with the Political Science Internship Director, Scott Dunaway, by calling 801-422-2168.
+You should also make an appointment to talk with assistant dean Danny Damron by calling 801-422-2168.
 Note that the internship must be approved for credit well before you begin work.
 Also, political science internship credit is not granted for on-campus internships or those in which you are not working in an established office.

 Internships can be arranged throughout the year on a full or part-time basis with political affairs related organizations, such as state, county, and city governments.
 Opportunities also exist with the state offices of U.S. senators and representatives.
 For students whose schedules or personal situations do not permit them to travel or work in an internship full-time, these experiences can be very rewarding.
 A student spending the summer at home, away from the campus, can likely arrange a good internship with a government entity or related organization near his or her home.
 Depending on the nature of the work and time spent in the internship, up to nine hours of credit can be earned for the experience.
 If you would like advice on how to arrange this kind of internship, make an appointment to meet with the Political Science Department Intern Coordinator by calling 801-422-2168.
 Local internship providers who have indicated an interest in having BYU students apply for an internship are listed to the left.